 Welcome to my website.

 What is the likelihood of two or more people with the same surname sharing a common ancestor within 200, 500 or 1000 years?
 Even with parish or manorial records, there is no guarantee of finding or even confirming a genetic link to another family of the same name.
 I'm inviting any male with the surname Sampson or Samson who can take a Y-DNA test to build a more accurate genetic blueprint of our name and its origins.
 This site can now support DNA test results.
-My haplogroup is now confirmed as R-M269 and an upgrade will refine this result soon (10 Oct 2016)
+My haplogroup is now confirmed as R1b-M269 and presumed positive for R1b-Z326 prior to further testing (5 Nov 2016)

 Is my paternal line connected to the Suffolk families from Harkstead, Kersey & Playford who were also active in North Norfolk near my own family in the Tudor period.
 Mayflower pilgrim Henry Samson from Henlow, Bedfordshire is in the haplogroup I-M223 and is not related to my line.